Snow & Ice

 Current winter street maintenance fleet includes only four sanders with plows, and one deicer truck.
 There is also a one ton truck upfitted with a small plow and small sander, primarily for the downtown area.
 The Street staff of 13 is split into two shifts to provide as much coverage as possible throughout the 370 miles of City streets.
 Winter maintenance is prioritized and based on the most critical area receiving attention in the following order:

-2. Signalized intersections and four-way stops and arterial streets (streets with
+- Signalized intersections and four-way stops and arterial streets (streets with highest volume)

 • When snow and ice are in the forecast, City crews prepare vehicles and equipment.